 Estimating reproductive investment

-Obtaining accurate measures of reproductive investment and accessory costs is essential to parameterize plant functional growth models.
+Realistic estimates of reproductive investment and accessory costs are essential to parameterize plant functional growth models.
 These models require estimates of the proportion of photosynthetic energy that is allocated to growth versus reproduction (###refs).
-Models may also need to know how many seeds are produced for a given reproductive investment (###refs).
+Demographic models will also need to know how many seeds are produced for a given reproductive investment (###refs).
 The first measure, reproductive allocation, is a focus of our other research efforts, and is not touched upon here.
 As described above, this data set shows that across species total accessory costs scaled isometrically with seed size, indicating that total reproductive investment, on a species level, could be broadly estimated by knowing seed size (r2 = 0.52 (p = 0.0035), increasing to r2 = 0.67 (p = 0.0007) if Epacris microphylla is omitted).
 Total plant weight was equally strongly correlated with seed size on a species level (r2 = 0.57, p = 0.0017).
 These relationships simply show that larger-seeded species were bigger and therefore had more energy going to reproduction.
 However, to estimate reproductive investment for individual plants in a population, with different sizes and ages, information other than seed size is required.

 The detailed measurements made for this study are not however practical for many research projects and pointing researchers to the best rapidly-obtainable estimates of total reproductive investment would be beneficial to many.
 We asked if knowing the investment in one of the components of total reproductive investment, such as investment in seeds, fruit or flowers provided a good estimate of total reproductive investment (Table 7).
 The strongest correlate was investment in failed tissues (r2=0.94 8; Table 4), which primarily represented investment in aborted flowers and buds (Table 1).
 Total seed investment (seed count * seed mass) was a much poorer predictor of reproductive investment with r2=0.52, while the correlation against total fruit investment had an r2 of just 0.36 (Table 7).
 Unfortunately, determining how many buds, flowers, fruit, and seeds are aborted is not a “quick measure”, requiring repeat visits to the field and tedious accounting.
 We therefore created an artificial, composite measure: “total bud count * average flower weight at the time of pollination” and determined that this was equally strongly correlated with reproductive investment as total failed tissues (r2=0.93).
 For species where most of their buds are visible at a single point in time doing a single bud count and determining flower weight for the species is a manageable prospect.
 Bud count on its own is not comparable across species, since the relative energy expenditure per flower is very different across species (see previous section).
 Within individual species, the strength of the correlation between total reproductive investment and seed investment varied from r2=0.30-0.90, with one species not even displaying a significant correlation across individuals (Table 6).
 In contrast, the correlation between total reproductive investment and our composite measure, was highly significant for all species with r2=0.52-1.000, again indicating it was the superior estimate of total reproductive investment.
+These results conversely demonstrate that if your research question requires seed investment or seed count as an output, estimates of total reproductive investment will not accurately predict seed production.